 - 1/2 cup sour cream

-Lock the Instant Pot lid into place and set the valve to the "sealing" position.
-Program the Instant Pot to the Manual cooking mode and set the time for 25 minutes.
+- Lock the Instant Pot lid into place and set the valve to the "sealing" position.
+Program the Instant Pot to the Manual cooking mode (high setting) and set the time for 25 minutes.

-Using two forks, shred the chicken breast and return it to the stainless steel bowl of the Instant Pot.
+- Remove thyme stems.
+Using two forks, shred the chicken and return it to the stainless steel bowl of the Instant Pot.
 Add sour cream and stir thoroughly to combine.
 Add pepper to taste.